 - Loss of muscle or nerve function

-Remember that if your baby has suffered a brain injury like cerebral palsy then there may be no physical symptoms until nearly a year after delivery.
-However, don’t let this stop you from pursuing legal action.
+Remember that if your baby has suffered a brain injury like cerebral palsy then there may be no physical symptoms sometimes even a year after delivery.
+However, don’t let this stop you from pursuing your legal options.
 The statute of limitations can differ from state to state.
-In some courts, a parent has up to a year after first noticing the symptoms to file a lawsuit.
+In some courts, a parent has 1-2 years after first noticing the symptoms to file a lawsuit.
 Even affected children, upon turning legal age, may have the right to sue for medical malpractice in some cases.